Globski/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## Description

-This repository contains tasks that focus on file handling and serialization in Python.
-It is designed to help you understand how to read from and write to files, work with JSON data, and implement basic data structures.
-The project covers file handling, JSON serialization, and object-oriented programming, including tasks for reading, writing, and manipulating files, as well as creating classes and managing data serialization.
+This project focuses on file handling and serialization in Python.
+It aims to help you understand how to read from and write to files, work with JSON data, and implement basic data structures.
+The tasks cover various aspects of file handling, JSON serialization, and object-oriented programming, including reading, writing, and manipulating files, as well as creating classes and managing data serialization.

 **Objective**: Master file handling in Python, including reading, writing, and JSON manipulation.